 You already give the government enough of your hard-earned self-employment income, so there’s no need to pay more than you have to when filing your taxes.

 Here are 3 ways to get a discount on TurboTax Self-Employed:

-- File your taxes before March 15th when the prices are lower
+- File your taxes early in the season (before March 15th) when the prices are lower

-- Buy TurboTax Self-Employed online for the best price instead of in-stores like Staples where it costs up to $20 more
+- Buy TurboTax Self-Employed online for the best price instead of downloading software or buying in-stores like Staples where it’s more expensive

 Now that you know how to get the cheapest price on TurboTax Self-Employed, let’s look at what customers say in their reviews.

 The Self-Employed Edition is not free unless you qualify to get it at no cost as a member of the military or as a benefit from your financial institution or other organization.
 For example, banks like Chase or Fidelity might provide TurboTax Self-Employed free to preferred customers.

 The best place to read reviews is actually on the product pages on turbotax.intuit.com, where there are thousands of honest and verified customer ratings and reviews.